Decades-old slaying of Righteous Brothers singer's ex solved

-LOS ANGELES (AP) — Investigators used a controversial DNA testing method to solve the decades-old killing of the ex-wife of Righteous Brothers singer Bill Medley, the Los Angeles County Sheriff’s Department said Friday.
+LOS ANGELES (AP) — Investigators used a controversial DNA testing method to solve the decades-old killing of the ex-wife of Righteous Brothers singer Bill Medley, the Los Angeles County Sheriff’s Department said.

 Karen Klaas was attacked Jan.
 30, 1976 as she returned to her home in Hermosa Beach.
 The 32-year-old was sexually assaulted, strangled with her pantyhose and never regained consciousness.
 She died a few days later at the hospital.